ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-07-great-feature-php.md

 Here's how it works:

-- “colorSchemes” field is set to a constant value – it never changes for this specific operator
+- "colorSchemes" field is set to a constant value – it never changes for this specific operator
-- “operatorName” is retrieved from localization files for this operator
+- "operatorName" is retrieved from localization files for this operator
-- “profitMargin” field value is taken from another JSON file which is located in a versioned file storage of this operator.
+- "profitMargin" field value is taken from another JSON file which is located in a versioned file storage of this operator.
 API will select an appropriate version of this file automatically
-- To build “units” field, we delegate execution to partial PHP files located in “units” folder
+- To build "units" field, we delegate execution to partial PHP files located in "units" folder

 ### Localization

-JSON files in “locale” folder contain operator-specific localization.
+JSON files in "locale" folder contain operator-specific localization.
 It doesn't make sense to put operator-specific strings to a common application localization file, that's why we build them as a part of PHP driven configuration of the operator.

 #### locale/en.json